Owners, Rick & Peggy Wittlake

 But the vision was not quite clear in 1999.
 Rick was framing and loving it.
 Peggy learned to do the designing and found she loved doing that also.
 But the 'crafty' side was a gift shop of home crafters bringing their things in on consignment.
 Framing grew nicely.
 Gifts did not.
 But everytime someone came in with something stitched to be framed, they complained about having no where to buy cross stitch.
 It seemed the name Crafty Framer did not intimidate the first time customer and Peggy had been a big cross stitcher in Minnesota, so she loved to see all the beautiful pieces people were bringing in for framing.

 Today, Crafty Framer is the only full service, full cross stitch store in a 7 county area.
-They carry 8 lines of floss, multiple pieces of various counts of fabric and over 7,000 patterns.
+They carry 7 lines of floss, multiple pieces of various counts and colors of fabric and over 7,000 patterns.
 Plus the rest of the store has every piece of equipment or embellishment you could imagine.

 So while Rick is busy framing diplomas, art work, shadowboxes AND cross stitch, Peggy stays busy with retail customers.
 They offer classes, seminars, a stitching cruise and a summer retreat.
 There is never a dull moment at the Crafty Framer.